 If you are an institution whose investment activities are subject to legal investment laws and regulations or to review by regulatory authorities, you may be or may become subject to restrictions on investment in certain certificates of an issuance, including, without limitation, restrictions that may be imposed retroactively.
 If you are a financial institution that is subject to the jurisdiction of the Comptroller of the Currency, the Board of Governors of the Federal Reserve System, the FDIC, the Office of Thrift Supervision, the National Credit Union Administration, Treasury or other federal or state agencies with similar authority, you should review the rules, guidelines and regulations that apply to you prior to purchasing or pledging the certificates of an issuance.
-In addition, if you are a financial institution, you should consult your regulators concerning the risk-based capital treatment of any certificate.
-You should consult your own legal advisors to determine whether and to what extent the certificates of an issuance constitute legal investments or are or may become subject to restrictions on investment and whether and to what extent the certificates of an issuance can be used as collateral for various types of borrowings.
+In addition, if you are a financial institution, you should consult your regulators concerning the risk-based capital treatment of any certificates of an issuance constitute legal investments or are or may become subject to restrictions on investment and whether and to what extent the certificates of an issuance constitute legal investments or are or may become subject to restrictions on investment and whether and to what extent the certificates of an issuance can be used as collateral for various types of borrowings.